 Deep Watering Grass and Sprinkler Types

 Not all sprinklers are equal.
 Some are more efficient in getting water to the grass than others.
 Water pressure is also a factor.
 You may have a private in-ground well that works great for the house, but for watering the grass it may lack water pressure.
 Others may have terrific water pressure where they live.

 For low pressure systems, find a sprinkler that puts more water in a shorter diameter.
-You will soak the grass, but have to move it more often.
-The small low profile sprinkler that has 30 - 40 small holes in the center and sprays 20 ft in diameter works well for low pressure.
+You will soak the grass, so expect to move it more often.
+The small, low profile sprinkler that has 30 - 40 small holes in the center and sprays 20 ft in diameter works well for low pressure.
 The oscillating sprinkler that shoots water in a arc fashion is the least efficient in my opinion.

 For high pressure, impact sprinklers can put out a lot of water over greater distances.
 These are used on Golf Courses and Sports fields.
 You will have to decide what is best for you.

 If you have a built-in sprinkler system, make sure it covers all of the grass.
 Do not set it on a timer.
 Keep a watch on the grass condition and water as necessary.
 If you have dry spots you may have to water those by hand or use a portable sprinkler and hose.